bedrocketjmd/ruby-style-guide/README.md

 in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
 After all we're coding in *Ruby* now, not in *Python*.
-* Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above the visibility modifier and one blank line below in order to emphasize that it applies to all methods below it.
+* Indent the `public`, `protected`, and `private` method definitions the same amount.
+Put the visibility modifier in line with the method definition followed by a semicolon, for every method to which it applies.

     ```Ruby
     class SomeClass